Life with AI

 Housing, feeding, and transporting 200,000+ construction workers creates logistics comparable to a military deployment.
 The project doesn't need a construction site.
 It needs a city.

-Housing: At 4 workers per unit, the project requires 50,000+ housing units.
+Housing: At 4 workers per unit, the project requires 50,000+ housing units at peak occupancy.
 Current "man camp" solutions max out at a few thousand beds.
-Temporary modular housing can deploy 306 beds in 96 hours — but 50,000 units over 2-3 years requires industrial-scale housing production.
+Standard modular workforce housing deploys in units of 1-4 workers each, with setup times of 2-3 days per unit once utilities are prepared — but proximity to existing power, water, and sewer infrastructure drives 30-50% of setup costs.
+Scaling to 50,000 units over 2-3 years requires industrial-scale housing production — effectively a modular construction factory dedicated solely to worker housing.
 The residential design work for the arcology's permanent housing (urban-design-livability/residential/residential-design) may need to begin with the worker city as a prototype.
+The housing estimate carries confidence 2: the 4-workers-per-unit ratio is standard for workforce housing, and the 200,000-worker target is itself grounded in precedent scaling.

 Food service: 200,000 workers consuming 3 meals per day equals 600,000 meals daily.
 This is institutional food service at hospital-system scale, operating 24 hours to serve rotating shifts.
 Industrial kitchens, supply chain logistics (construction-logistics/supply-chain/supply-chain-logistics), and waste processing must all scale accordingly.